 Some hair loss is very gradual: a thinning of the parting over a period of years; other types, such as alopecia areata, happen unexpectedly and almost overnight.

 Women often experience hair loss following pregnancy and breastfeeding, as their levels of oestrogen and progesterone drop.
 This is almost always temporary, and stops once the levels have returned to normal.
 Extreme cases of dandruff, in which the sebum solidifies into a hard shell on the scalp, can also cause hair loss, although this is temporary.
 In children and babies it’s known as cradle cap.
 Chronic illness and chemotherapy also cause hair loss, although again this is reversible once full health has been restored.

 The person who discovers a cure for hair loss will be a very rich man (or woman).
 Until then, it’s a case of trial and error.
-In the case of hereditary hair loss, which is known medically as androgenic alopecia, the most common form of treatment is minoxidil, either in a 2 per cent (for women ) of 5 per cent (for men and severe cases in females) topical solution.
+In the case of hereditary hair loss, which is known medically as androgenic alopecia, the most common form of treatment is minoxidil, either in a two per cent (for women) or five per cent (for men and severe cases in females) topical solution.
 You can buy this over the counter at Boots (which manufactures its own, perfectly effective, solution; the leading branded product is called Rogaine).
 This has a good success rate if used early enough.
 If treatment is started too late it is less successful, since over time the hair follicles weaken and eventually become inactive.